-- 1. Take phase and fluorescence images of all devices after the 1-hour incubation period is completed (Figure 2). - a.
-Save the images as uncompressed image files (TIFF, ND2, etc.).
-Compression will result in loss of critical metadata and will distort the fluorescence intensity values.
+1. Take phase and fluorescence images of all devices after the 1-hour incubation period is completed (Figure 2).

 Figure 2.
 An endothelial monoculture is tested in a permeability assay.
 A phase contrast image of the monoculture before treatment (A) is shown.
 Endothelial microvessels were tested in a permeability assay, either as an untreated control (B) or with a proprietary compound that induces permeability (C).